bluekvirus/Stage-devtools/README.md

 ###Start dev app server
+(single config/setup file - profile.js)
 ```
 stagejs serve [--port <port number>] [--profile <profile name>]
 ```
 This will start the development server for you.
-It includes CORS, HTTP(s) Request Forwarding and normal RESTful API & DB/Store stuff.
+It includes CORS, HTTP(s) Request Forwarding, WebSocket, Background Tasks, RESTful API and DB/Store.
 It also includes code change monitors for you to easily watch `*.less` theme file and `*.html` template file changes.
-Config to this server will be read in from its profile, you can enable/disable its features there.
+Config to this server will be read in from its profile, you can enable/disable its features there and add more customized stuff if needs be.

 **Limitation**: There is no group/role based authorization yet, only ACL based authentication atm.